-In this post, I walk through the components of strategy at a business level and how to actually write a strategic plan for your business and cascade that strategy to a functional strategy level.
+In this article, we'll walk you through the components of a strategy at a business level.
+We'll show you how to write a perfect strategic plan for your business and then apply it, ensuring all the pieces fit together seamlessly.

-Business level strategy is the strategic planning and implementation activities that occur in order to set and steer the direction for an individual business unit.
+Business level strategy is a sum of the strategic planning and implementation activities that set and steer the direction of an individual business unit.
 These activities will generally include how to gain a competitive advantage and create customer value in the specific market the business unit operates in.

 As a result, organizations with only one distinct business will often combine business strategy with corporate strategy as a single strategy level.